 - Visit the emergency room or your doctor - After an accident, adrenaline can run high.
 You might not believe that you were injured, but many times, symptoms take hours, days or even weeks to show up.
 Seek immediate medical attention after a pedestrian accident.
 By doing so, you establish a record of medical care.
 The insurance companies will look to see if you delayed seeing a doctor after the accident.
 If you did, they can claim that your injuries are not that serious or even that they were not related to your accident at all.
 DO NOT allow this to happen.
 See a doctor no matter what!

-- Contact an experienced attorney – There are many different aspects to a pedestrian accident case, and unless you are a lawyer, the process can confuse and overwhelm anyone.
-Luckily, the team of lawyers and legal professionals at Stewart J. Guss, Attorney at Law, can HELP.
+- Contact an experienced attorney - There are many different aspects to a pedestrian accident case, and unless you are a lawyer, the process can confuse and overwhelm anyone.
+Luckily, the team of lawyers and legal professionals at Trust Guss Injury Lawyers, can HELP.
 We have worked with many pedestrian accident victims and are dedicated to obtaining the maximum amount of compensation for your claim.
 Medical bills can grow incredibly expensive and it can take time to heal from an accident.
 By working with a lawyer, you can relax and feel confident that a professional is supporting you throughout the claims process.

 Schedule a Free Consultation With a Pedestrian Accident Lawyer Today